Search

 REMONDIS’ locations in Germany

 The lightness of being … again and again.
+Thanks to recycling

 Paper, card and cardboard – perfect for recycling

-Paper, card and cardboard are among the traditional group of recycled materials like glass, wood and metal.
-The recycling rate of paper, card and cardboard remains at a consistently high level (> 75%); for the most part, the opportunities for using old paper have been exhausted.
-The latter can be seen by the recycling rates, which have remained at about the same level for many years now and reflect the proportion of old paper consumed in relation to the overall amount of paper consumed.
-Generally speaking, paper is perfect for recycling.
 Paper fibres can be recovered and reused up to six times to make new products.
 The quality of the fibres, however, decreases each time they are used so that a downcycling effect is unavoidable.
 Nevertheless, there are many reasons why paper recycling is well worth its while.
 Compared to paper produced from virgin raw materials, it requires far less energy and causes far fewer carbon emissions.
 Moreover, it needs far fewer natural resources, such as wood and water.
 The levels of wastewater contamination are also much lower than the wastewater generated by paper produced from virgin fibres.

 Paper recycling rates (in %)